raymondogbe/hub88/README.md

 To build this solution, I relied on the following resources:

 - **Google**: Terraform documentation and other online resources.
+- **Stackoverflow**: This was very resourceful as I was able to get some written codes that I only needed to tweak.
 - **Terraform Documentation**: [Terraform AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
 - **YouTube**: Videos on Terraform best practices.
 - **Manuals**: Official documentation for Terraform and Ansible.